-Re:Mind, boost a j-pop group popularity through Netflix
+Re:Mind, how to boost a j-pop group popularity through Netflix

 The whole thing becomes even more interesting if we consider Re:Mind as genius marketing move.
-All the actresses of the show are part of a japanese pop group called Hiragana Keyakizaka46 or Hiragana Keyaki (and since Japan is crazy and complex, is sort of an “under-group” of the main Keyakizaka46); the opening title song Soredemo Aruiteru is of course one of their songs.
+All the actresses of the cast are in fact part of a japanese-pop group called Hiragana Keyakizaka46 or Hiragana Keyaki (and since Japan pop music business is crazy and complex, they are sort of an “sub-group” of the main Keyakizaka46 BUT… in 2020 the name seems now changed to Sakurazaka46 OR Hinatazaka46?).

-Not sure how much was intented to advertise the group to a worldwide audience considered that is not easy for asian pop to become popular out of Asia if not for nerdy Japan-fans (if we exclude korean long-tail started with Gangnam Style hit, the well known all-female Blackpink group and that mass phenomenon called Squid Game…).
+Not sure how much was a priority to make the group known to a worldwide/western audience considered that is not easy for asian pop to become popular out of Asia if not for nerdy Japan-fans (if we exclude korean long-tail started with Gangnam Style hit, the well known all-female Blackpink group and that mass phenomenon called Squid Game…).